Adapted from an essay by Scott C. France, University of Louisiana at Lafayette

 Color is due to the reflection of different wavelengths of visible light.
 When white light strikes an object, some wavelengths are absorbed.
 Wavelengths that are not absorbed reflect back to our eyes.
 That is what we perceive as the color of that object.

-When we are operating in the deep sea, remotely operated vehicle Deep Discoverer (D2) carries lights that allow us to detect color.
+While exploring the deep sea, remotely operated vehicle Deep Discoverer (D2) carries lights that allow us to detect color.
 It is worth keeping in mind that the color of the animals and habitat we perceive is not what the animals living there are seeing.
 They perceive their environment differently, as there is no natural source of white light equivalent to what D2 emits.

 Many octocorals have in their tissues or bound to their skeletons pigment molecules, which absorb certain wavelengths of light.
 Carotenoids are the most common.
 They generate bright coloration in yellow, orange, and deep red.
 Variation in the color resulting from the presence of carotenoids is also a function of how the molecules are arranged.
 Carotenoids are usually bound to proteins or other molecules, or even to the calcium carbonate skeleton.
 Physical and chemical properties of the carotenoid can change when bound, potentially affecting what part of the light spectrum is absorbed, thus altering its color.

 While the many different types of carotenoids may result in various bright colors, the production of color itself is not the purpose.
 In photosynthetic organisms that produce carotenoids, the carotenoids are used for light absorption and photoprotection.
 In octocorals, it has been suggested carotenoids may function as antioxidants, by strengthening the immune system, and as antibacterial compounds.